Moral realism: Proponents

+Peter Railton's moral realism is often associated with a naturalist approach.
+He argues that moral facts can be reduced to non-moral facts and that our moral claims aim to describe an objective reality.
+In his well-known paper "Moral Realism" (1986), Railton advocates for a form of moral realism that is naturalistic and scientifically accessible.
+He suggests that moral facts can be understood in terms of the naturalistic concept of an individual's good.
+He employs a hypothetical observer's standpoint to explain moral judgments.
+This standpoint considers what fully rational, well-informed, and sympathetic agents would agree upon under ideal conditions.
+Railton's naturalistic approach aims to bridge the is-ought gap by explaining moral facts in terms of natural facts, and his theory is generally considered to be a response to the challenge of moral skepticism and anti-realism.
+By doing so, he attempts to show that moral facts are not mysterious or disconnected from the rest of the world, but can be understood and studied much like other natural phenomena.

 Philippa Foot adopts a moral realist position, criticizing Stevenson's idea that when evaluation is superposed on fact there has been a "committal in a new dimension."
 She introduces, by analogy, the practical implications of using the word "injury."
 Not just anything counts as an injury.
 There must be some impairment.
-When we suppose a man wants the things the injury prevents him from obtaining, haven’t we fallen into the old naturalistic fallacy?
+When we suppose a man wants the things the injury prevents him from obtaining, have not we fallen into the old naturalistic fallacy?

 Foot argues that the virtues, like hands and eyes in the analogy, play so large a part in so many operations that it is implausible to suppose that a committal in a non-naturalist dimension is necessary to demonstrate their goodness.

 W. D. Ross articulates his moral realism in analogy to mathematics by stating that the moral order is just as real as "the spatial or numerical structure expressed in the axioms of geometry or arithmetic".

 In his defense of Divine Command Theory and thereby moral realism, C. Stephen Evans comments that the fact that there are significant moral disagreements does not undermine moral realism.
 Much of what may appear to be moral disagreement is actually disagreement over facts.
 In abortion debates, for example, the crux of the issue may really be whether a fetus is a human person.
 He goes on to comment that there are in fact tremendous amounts of moral agreement.
 There are five common principles that are recognized by different human cultures, including (1) A general duty not to harm others and a general duty to benefit others; (2) Special duties to those with whom one has special relations, such as friends and family members; (3) Duties to be truthful; (4) Duties to keep one's commitments and promises; (5) Duties to deal fairly and justly with others.